-I remembered my foraging buddy Dan mentioning that Wild Man Steve Brill recommended cooking fried chicken mushrooms in soup.
-After digesting Steve Brill's notes about them online, and being sightly unimpressed with how they came out sauteed, I thought I'd give the mushrooms a shot in a wet method, like a stew or soup.
+Then I remembered a friend telling me that Wild Man Steve Brill recommended cooking fried chicken mushrooms in soup.
+After reading Steve Brill's notes about them, I thought I'd give them a shot in a soup or stew.

 - ¼ cup dry red wine